Perry-SC/Perry-SC.github.io/_posts/2017-01-30-Biosensor-paper.markdown

 Read more [here](https://doi.org/10.1002/celc.201600766)

 Polcari, D.; Perry, S. C.; Pollegioni, L.; Geissler, M.; Mauzeroll, J.; Localized Detection of ᴅ-Serine by using an Enzymatic Amperometric Biosensor and Scanning Electrochemical Microscopy; *ChemElectroChem*, **2017**, *4*, 920 - 926

+### Abstract

+D-Serine acts as an endogenous co‐agonist for *N*-methyl-D-aspartate receptors at synapses, making it essential for proper brain development and function.
+This amino acid has also been linked to several neurodegenerative diseases such as Alzheimer's disease and dementia.
+Nevertheless, the primary site and mechanism of D-serine release remains unclear.
+We recently demonstrated the use of an enzymatic amperometric biosensor for the in-vivo quantification of endogenous D-serine release in *Xenopus laevis* tadpoles.
+Herein, we investigate the effect of the permselective poly(*meta*-phenylenediamine) electropolymerization conditions on the biosensor's response time and selectivity.
+Scanning electrochemical microscopy (SECM) is then used with the optimized biosensor to measure localized release of D-serine from a model system.
+This SECM methodology, which provides high spatial and temporal resolution, could be useful to investigate the primary site and mechanism of D-serine release in other biological samples.